8 min read

 You should try to keep your get home bag below 20 lbs, not including the clothes you will immediately change into.

-Tactical packs tend to be earth toned colors while hiking packs are usually brighter.
+Tactical packs tend to be earth-toned colors while hiking packs are usually brighter.
 Hiking packs or daypacks might be better for an urban environment because they may not draw as much attention, even though they are bright.
 Hide in plain sight…

-NAVIGATION and COMMUNICATION
+NAVIGATION AND COMMUNICATION

 A small weather radio with a hand crank cell phone charger is not necessary but is not a bad idea.
 If your cell phone battery dies, you can use this to recharge it.
-Also keep a handful of quarters so that you can use a pay phone if phone services are available.
+Also, keep a handful of quarters so that you can use a pay phone if phone services are available.

 Carry a backup battery for your cell phone and an additional charging cable.
 Remember to keep this battery charged.